aabtop/vidconf_device/README.md

 # Vidconf Setup

-This repository hosts an Ansible script designed to configure an Ubuntu-like Linux distro (e.g. I've tested this on Linux 4 Tegra) such that it hosts an instance of Apache Guacamole, enabling full remote desktop access via VNC (or RDP).
+This repository hosts an Ansible script designed to configure an Ubuntu Linux distro (tested so far with Ubuntu 18.04) such that it will host an instance of Apache Guacamole, enabling easy remote desktop access via VNC (or RDP) to anyone in a household, even if they are not technically inclined.

 The ultimate goal of this configuration is to allow for a nice living room video conferencing/chatting setup where a small device like a Jetson Nano or